hdoro/sanity-plugin-external-files/packages/aws/README.md

     - I strongly recommend using the same gateway for both functions for simplicity of configuration

 With these in hand, fill-in the plugin's configuration form where you'll fill in the bucket key (ex: `my-sanity-bucket`), the bucket region (ex: `ap-south-1`), the URL for both Lambda functions and an optional secret for validating input in functions.

-🚨 If not using a secret, make sure your Lambda functions do not check for it.

 I plan on recording a video tutorial going through the process in detail.
 Until then, reach out if you have questions 😉